-Get to know the public holidays and special observances in March 2026 to plan your time off and holidays effectively.
+Get to know the March holidays in India and special observances to plan your time off and holidays effectively.

 March has a multitude of holidays.
 These include festival leaves, long weekends and more.
 Some of the most prominent occasions include Holi and Eid-ul-Fitr.